 Jewish meditation is a millennia-old series of practices based on breath, body, movement, prayer and text to help us become more powerfully aware of ourselves and our relationship with G!d.

 Also, meditation is associated with greater health, happiness, gratitude and satisfaction in life.
 We’re into that.
-Join us for The Sangha (Mishkan Meditation Minyan), facilitated by seasoned meditation teachers from Mishkan Chicago.
+Join us for Mishkan’s Meditation Circle, facilitated by seasoned meditation teachers from Mishkan Chicago.

 Every Wednesday, 7:00-8:00 pm

 What To Bring: Chairs, meditation cushions, and yoga mats will be provided.
 The chairs are your basic folding chairs, so feel free to bring any additional blankets, cushions, or supports you may need.

 The practice of mindfulness will be taught in an easy to access Jewish framework that aims to help you open:

 Your eyes, to the revelation contained in your moment-to-moment experience.

 Your mind, to greater calm, clarity, and insight.

 Your heart, to greater compassion for self and other, so that a world of hesed/compassion can be built, each day, from the inside out.